-I am attorney Linda D. States, and I have about 2 decades of experience in family law.
+I am attorney Linda D. States, and I have over 2 decades of experience in family law.
 One of my strengths in this area of law is helping clients clarify and resolve complex financial issues, including those related to dividing retirement benefits in divorce.

 I know which measures to take to protect client interests, including joining retirement plans.
 And if a certain issue can most appropriately be addressed by an outside expert, I will refer clients to those experts to ensure that the issue is resolved in the most beneficial way possible.